York–Beverley line: Operations (1865–1965)

 After the opening of the Beverley section in 1865 trains could run through from York to Hull; by 1870 the standard service had also increased to four trains per day; additionally an express train running from Hull and connecting at York for the express to Scotland had to be run, stopping only at the main stations: Beverley, Market Weighton, Pocklington and Stamford Bridge.

 In 1890 the Scarborough, Bridlington and West Riding Junction Railway from Market Weighton to Driffield opened, with a junction on the line to Beverley just east of Market Weighton station, at East junction.

 By 1895 the service had increased to six trains per day each way, of which all but one were stopping services; by 1910 the service had reached eight trains each way.
 During the First World War service were reduced, recovering to pre-war levels in the 1920s; through trains also began to run from Hull to Newcastle using the line.
 In the 1930s a Sunday train began to run on the line, an excursion service from York to the coast at Bridlington.
-The level-crossing on the busy York to Scarborough trust road (later A64) was grade separated in the 1930s.
+The level-crossing on the busy York to Scarborough turnpike road (later A64) was grade separated in the 1930s.

 Holtby station closed for passengers in September 1939.
 Service were reduced again during the Second World War and recovered post war.
 Nunburnholme station closed to passengers, goods service to Holtby ended in 1951, whilst the station roof at Market Weighton had been removed and replaced with steel awnings in around 1948.

 Diesel multiple units were introduced on the line in 1957.
 Warthill, Fangfoss and Cherry Burton railway stations were closed to passengers in 1959.

 At the beginning of the 1960s nine trains per day ran each way, including expresses.